andrewhubbs/json-to-csv/README.md

     json = some_valid_json_object_or_string

     csv = converter.generate_csv json            # Generate a CSV string...
-    converter.write_csv json, 'boiled_frogs.csv' # ... or write your CSV to a file
+    converter.write_to_csv json, 'boiled_frogs.csv' # ... or write your CSV to a file